eigsi/QuizzApp/README.md

 ```

 ## Quizz Material
-The questions of the quizz are in the file `/lib/data/questions.dart`
+The questions of the quizz are in the file `/lib/data/questions.dart`, and the quizz logo is in `/assets/images/`